 There are so many people in this world doing jobs that they hate.
 The fact is, one of the biggest factors affecting your happiness (other than who you marry, but that’s a whole other topic) is your job.
 It’s where you will spend a majority of your time.

 IMO, in order to be happy, you need to enjoy the work they do and make enough money to be comfortable.
-Some people sacrifice and find a job that will give them the salary that they need, but true happiness comes from getting a job you enjoy going to every day.
+Some people sacrifice and find a job that will give them the salary that they need, but much happiness comes from getting a job you enjoy going to every day.

 1. Don’t leave it up to chance

 Many newspapers, websites and companies post jobs that are currently available.
 It is then up to the employer to select you out of the resumes they receive.
 You’re leaving too much up to chance.

 Tap into the 80 percent of jobs are not advertised via formal methods.
 You may be wondering how you can find out about these jobs if they aren’t advertised, and the answer is networking.

 Networking is about creating relationships with people.
 When applied to your job search, you want to focus on networking within your industry.
 Meeting as many people as possible in your industry should eventually lead to hearing about some job positions that are open, but not advertised yet.
 After all, posting jobs takes much more effort and costs more than simply hiring someone who is already known.

 Networking for a job is part of the hidden job market (click here for a detailed definition).
 The hidden market is where the majority of jobs get filled and can move you to the front of the line for certain positions that few people know about.
 Companies and management want to protect what they have worked hard to build, so they are inclined to hire people they already know or were referred to them from someone they trust.

 3. The two primary ways to directly contact employers and managers